Liechtenstein

 Motherhood prevalence (TMR)

-In 2024, the total maternal rate (TMR) for Liechtenstein stands at 65.0%, marking a decrease of 3.5 percentage points from the previous year.
-Over the past five years, the TMR has shown a downward trend, averaging 68.9% during 2020–2024.
-When compared to the 2020s average, the current figure is about 3.9 percentage points lower.
-The minimum and maximum values over the recent three-year span from 2022 to 2024 remain identical at 68.9%.
-Regarding its global standing, Liechtenstein holds the 12th position out of 38 countries, and it is also ranked 12th among 31 European countries.
+In 2024, the total motherhood rate (TMR) in Liechtenstein stands at 65.0%, marking a decrease of 3.5 percentage points from 2023.
+Over the past five years, this rate has shown a downward trend, averaging 68.9% between 2020 and 2024.
+Compared to the baseline for the 2020s of 68.9%, the current rate is approximately 3.9 percentage points lower.
+The period from 2022 to 2024 represents both the minimum and maximum three-year average of 68.9%.
+Within global rankings, Liechtenstein places 12th among 38 countries and holds the same rank, 12th, among 31 European nations.

 | Year | TMR | Year | TMR |